Skip to content

 Google is by far the dominant search engine worldwide.
-Over 90% of searches are carried out over Google.
+Over 90% of searches are carried out on Google.
 To maintain this dominance, Google must constantly change their search algorithms.
-Their goal is to show users the content which they will find most useful.
-In the past few years, Google has drastically altered how some fields are ranked.
-One example of this is the Your Money or Your Life (YMYL) update.

-• News and current events – Factual content regarding business, science and technology, politics, etc. Some news articles like sports or editors are not YMYL.
+• News and current events – Factual content regarding business, science and technology, politics, etc. Some news articles, like sports or editorials, are not YMYL.

 • Civics, government, and law – Content pertaining to citizenry and legal issues.
 Examples are voting and child custody.